 Have you ever wondered about the value that sponsorships bring to businesses?
 Or wondered how to get companies to sponsor you and your youth sports organizations?
 Consider this fact: 84% of parents remember brands that sponsor youth sports, according to research.
 Keep this in mind when contemplating funding options.
-And get to know six of the most popular companies in Canada that sponsor youth sports.
+And get to know six of the most popular Canadian sports companies that sponsor youth sports teams.

 Why Seek Sponsors for Your Youth Sports Program?

 No doubt about it: Having an active sponsorship program is a time-consuming part of managing a sports league.
-If you take the lead on finding sponsors, you may find yourself doing research, filling out applications, and writing letters to companies and organizations.
+If you take the lead on finding sports sponsorship in Canada, you may find yourself doing research, filling out applications, and writing letters to companies and organizations.

-Although securing sponsors can take some legwork, the benefits for your league are many.
+Although securing sponsors can take some legwork, there can be big benefits for your league.
 You can gain the funds you need to evolve or expand your program.
 Depending on the scope of your program or league, this can mean adding more teams and/or competing at higher levels of play.

 You can also funnel sponsorship funds into essential costs--like coaching fees, memberships, or insurance.
 That way, you can help keep registration costs in check and ease the financial burden on families.

 Many companies offer community support and funding for non profit organizations.
 Often times, you'll find companies willing to sponsor sport teams in Canada are very giving.
 In fact, for some businesses, contributing to youth sports is part of their DNA.
 You can start your search for league sponsors by learning about these companies giving programs.

 #1 - Tim Hortons

 Noted as one of the best companies for sports sponsorship, when asked to name a youth sports sponsor, Tim Hortons was the first brand that came to mind for nearly half of Canadian parents in one study.
 Founded in 1964 by hockey legend Tim Horton, the company first served coffee and donuts for just ten cents each.
 Although the company has grown from its humble beginnings to be part of the third-largest restaurant brand in the world, its commitment to community and youth has never wavered.
 In fact, Tim Hortons is likely the best companies that sponsor hockey teams with it's roots beginning in Canada.

 Through its Timbits Minor Sports Program, Tim Hortons supports more than 300,000 young athletes in Canada and the U.S. Of course, hockey is a mainstay of the company's sports program.
 But the company also supports baseball, lacrosse, soccer, and softball.